Elections in Wales: Senedd Cymru (Members and Elections) Bill

 In September 2023, the Welsh Government published its plans for electoral reform as part of the proposed Senedd Cymru (Members and Elections) Bill.
 The number of Senedd constituencies is set to fall to 16, with each constituency electing six MSs from a closed list under the D'Hondt method.
 Under the proposals, all candidates must live in Wales, and elections would take place every four years, rather than five.

 as the Senedd

 Elections to the institution prior to 2020, with the last being in 2016, were done under the previous name the 'National Assembly for Wales' (see below).
 Following legislation in 2020, any subsequent elections, from the 2021 Senedd election will be under its new name.

+2030

+The next Senedd election is expected to be held in 2030, under the provisions of the Senedd Cymru (Members and Elections) Act 2024 where Senedd terms are four-year terms since the previous election.
+Another boundary review of its constituencies is expected prior to the election.

 2026

-The next Senedd election is expected to be held on Thursday 7 May 2026, under the provisions of the Wales Act 2014 where Senedd terms are five-year terms.
-This date can be postponed under circumstances including public health or safety emergencies, or an early UK parliamentary election (itself expected in 2024, but can be held prior).
+The 2026 Senedd election was held on Thursday 7 May 2026, under the provisions of the Wales Act 2014 where Senedd terms are five-year terms since the previous election.
+This date could have been be postponed under circumstances including public health or safety emergencies, or an early UK parliamentary election.
+However following the Senedd Cymru (Members and Elections) Act 2024, Senedd terms were reduced to four years after the 2026 election.
+A 2026 review of Senedd constituencies also took place prior to the election.